1.Champion Centre (Boxing Gym)

 Monday to Thursday

-*We ask that kids coming to the Centre alone (under 14 years old) attend the 4:15PM class so they are finished by 6PM.
+*We ask that kids coming to the Centre alone (under 14 years old) attend the earlier classes.
 If a parent or guardian will be picking their child up, they are welcome to attend the later classes.

 Friday’s are Girl’s Only

 - 3:15PM – 6:30 PM Boxing (Drop in anytime)